 7. Visit Shelby American Inc and the Carroll Shelby Museum

 The new factory of Shelby American is not far from the strip.
-It gives you a great insight in the history of the founder of Shelby – Carroll Shelby – and in to the current available cars.
+It gives you a great insight into the history of the founder of Shelby – Carroll Shelby – and into currently available cars.
 You can tour the factory for free from Monday to Friday at 10:30 am and 1:30 pm as well as on Saturday at 10:30 am.
-No registration required, just be there in time.
+No registration required, just be there on time.
 Hours for the Heritage Center and retail are currently: Monday through Saturday 9 am – 6 pm.
 There is also a gift shop and sales people if you want to buy one.
 I love the new Shelby Cobras, they look just amazing.
 You really should visit this location if you are into cars and in Las Vegas.
 See also my other post about this place.

 Also, check my thoughts on what you can do outside of Las Vegas here.